Last revised: August 6, 2017

 In the case of the parable which I quoted for you, how would it be if instead of information about the end it were rather a teaching about how to live in the here and now, in the time before the end.
 In that case, the function of the story is a little different.
 Instead of furnishing us with details of a judgment after death, it is rather an insistence on not exercising any type of judgement before death.
 When he says: “There will be wailing and gnashing of teeth” let us not take it as a threat, but as: “Leave it for another to cause wailing and gnashing of teeth.
 Let it be there and not here.
 Do not you exercise any sort of judgement or separation between good and evil people now.
 In this way you will be building the kingdom of heaven.”
 It wouldn’t be a bad exercise to attempt a re-reading of other parables following this formula, and before the end of this book we will be doing something similar with the parable of the sheep and the goats.
 For now let this slight example suffice.
 But please note once again in what Jesus’ technique consists: it consists in introducing a little subversion from within into the normal imagination, so as to open out our horizons a little with respect to who God is and what are his ways.
 (Raising Abel, pp. 84-85)

-Isnt the Parable of the Wheat and Weeds also very much a parable of how to live in the here and now?
-(Link to an excerpt of this whole section on “The Preaching of the Kingdom.”)
+Isn’t the Parable of the Wheat and Weeds also very much a parable of how to live in the here and now?
+(See the wider section from Raising Abel on “The Preaching of the Kingdom.”)

 There remains the question of why Jesus would risk a double message.
 Could it be part of his vocation as one in the line of Hebrew prophets?
 A handicap to making this double reading of the parable’s explanation is the fact that the verses which best support this argument are the only verses we don’t cover in these three weeks of covering Matthew 13:1-52.
 The two sections of verses missing from the lectionary are: